Jules Bianchi’s father furious as Pierre Gasly passes tractor on track at Suzuka

 Once Gasly returned to the track in 18th place, the conditions had got worse and the race was red-flagged, with all remaining cars returning to the pits.
 But as Gasly caught up at the back of the field, the AlphaTauri driver was shocked to see a recovery vehicle driving on the track in the opposite direction.

 “What the... what the, what is this tractor doing here,” an incredulous Gasly said after passing the vehicle.
+Gasly claimed he could have “killed” himself after the near-miss, which brought back memories of Bianchi’s death in Suzuka eight years ago.

 Bianchi, who was a talented young driver, suffered fatal head injuries after sliding off-track in heavy rain and colliding with a recovery vehicle at high speed.

 The Frenchman spent nine months in a coma, and passed away on 17 July 2015, becoming the first driver to suffer a fatal accident in Formula 1 since Ayrton Senna’s death in 1994.